Hurt at Work and Company Doctor is Not Helping

 However, you can also ask the Mississippi Worker’s Compensation Commission to have you examined by a doctor independent of both you and the employer.
 This independent medical examination or “IME” is usually ordered when the commission has the opinion that a doctor has not correctly estimated the degree of permanent disability or the extent of the temporary disability of an injured employee.
 When you have been steered around by a company who didn’t tell you that you had a choice, and when you failed to take action until it was too late, this may be your only saving grace to get a legitimate and fair opinion from a doctor.

-If you or a loved one has suffered a work place injury and has a question about rights to medical treatment, feel free to contact us for a free consultation.
+If you or a loved one has suffered a work place injury and has a question about rights to medical treatment in Mississippi when the doctor is not helping, feel free to contact us for a free consultation.
+Text or call 601-948-8005 today.
+There is no fee unless we are successful with your case.